 If you have ever posted a birthday wish to a Facebook friend’s Timeline only to find out that he/she had passed on, you know how embarrassing it can be.

-Even worse, in certain situations it can be downright painful for a deceased person’s family members to see birthday wishes show up on his/her Timeline.
+Even worse, it can often be painful for a deceased person’s family members to see birthday wishes from people who weren’t aware of the person’s passing show up on his/her Timeline.

 There are other reasons why I recommend it as well: